Illustration: Camilla Perkins

 Just a few months before the deadline for the U.K. and the EU to finalize their separation agreement, Prime Minister Theresa May is preparing for the prospect of departing without one, so divided is her Conservative Party.
 Four of her ministers resigned last month amid a rebellion over her approach to Brexit.
 And after appointing a new Brexit Secretary, May took personal control of negotiations with the EU.

 Pettigrew is perturbed over May’s difficulties in making Brexit happen.
 “Omnishambles, isn’t it?
-It does make me wonder if there’s some strategy behind it to be make it so disastrous-looking that we end up with an acceptable fudge.”
+It does make me wonder if there’s some strategy behind it to make it so disastrous looking that we end up with an acceptable fudge.”

 Sam Hodges, Samir Desai and James Meekings, co-founders of Funding Circle Ltd.

 One of the four companies, Funding Circle Ltd., declined to comment on the process ahead of its initial share sale in a few months.
 The London-based fintech, which arranges loans between investors and small and medium-sized companies, hasn’t seen an impact on its booming portfolio.
 Traditional banks, meantime, have shrunk their net lending to small firms, according to data from the Bank of England.

 “We are regularly facilitating more quarterly lending than any the traditional banks,” co-founder and CEO Samir Desai said in an email.

 Funding Circle is preparing to hold an initial public offering later this year on the London Stock Exchange that may value the company between one billion to two billion pounds.
 The debut would be a bright spot for British business in general amid the woes of Brexit.

 The U.K. was the only Group of Seven countries to have slower growth in 2017 than in the previous year, government figures showed late last month.
 Gross domestic product, which rose 1.7 per cent last year, is forecast by the median of economists surveyed to expand 1.3 per cent in 2018.